Skip to contents

 ignore_patterns

 One or more strings containing regular expressions to match the errors to ignore.
-The string "is missing, with no default" is always ignored.
+The strings "unused argument" and "is missing, with no default" are always ignored.

 ignore_warnings